Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Introduction

-In this paper, we present a scalable methodology for analyzing cryptographic protocol implementations, addressing both functional correctness and side-channel resilience.
-Our approach extends \CryptoBap{}~\cite{nasrabadi2023cryptobap,nasrabadi2025parallelfull}, a state-of-the-art binary analysis platform with observation models~\cite{scamv,scamv:buiras2021} (a.k.a., leakage contracts~\cite{guarnieri2021hardware}) that enable automated analysis of real-world protocols against side-channel attacks.
-Building on \CryptoBap{}'s core methodology---transpiling binaries into an intermediate representation for symbolic execution and model extraction---we introduce the first integration of side-channel analysis into the protocol verifier \DeepSec, thus enabling holistic security evaluation of cryptographic protocols.
+In this paper, we present a methodology for analyzing cryptographic protocol implementations, addressing both classical security properties and side-channel resilience.
+Our approach extends \CryptoBap{}~\cite{nasrabadi2023cryptobap,nasrabadi2025parallelfull} with observation models~\cite{scamv,scamv:buiras2021} (a.k.a., leakage contracts~\cite{guarnieri2021hardware}) that enable automated analysis of real-world protocols against side-channel attacks.
+Building on \CryptoBap{}'s core methodology---transpiling assembly code into an intermediate representation for symbolic execution and model extraction---we extract \Sapic models directly from protocol binaries that can be analyzed by \DeepSec for side channel leak and by \Tamarin/\ProVerif for reachability properties.

-Unlike prior work, our methodology accounts for protocol-level side channels, like those arising from control-flow divergences during key exchanges or observable differences in error-handling routines.
-Crucially, our methodology operates without requiring source code or protocol specifications, making it suited to analyzing real-world binaries.
+{\bf Threat model and scope.} We consider an active network attacker in the Dolev--Yao model and a co-resident attacker (process) that can observe microarchitectural effects captured by our leakage contracts (e.g., instruction- or data-cache Prime+Probe measurements).
+For speculative leakage, we adopt a Spectre-PHT-style model in which conditional branches may be transiently mispredicted and wrong-path memory accesses may become observable through side channels.
+Our goal is \emph{not} to model all microarchitectural channels, but to lift well-scoped observation models to protocol verification and to expose security violations that arise from control flow divergence and memory-access behavior.

+Our observation models can, in principle, capture ``classical'' constant-time violations such as secret-dependent table lookups (e.g., in an AES implementation) because secret-dependent load addresses become observable.
+However, we abstract crypto library calls to focus on protocol logic and on protocol-level leakages.

-We conduct the first formal verification of the WhatsApp Desktop binary by extracting an accurate model of its session management protocol (Sesame) and double ratchet mechanism.
-WhatsApp is the world's most used messaging platform, with over 2 billion monthly active users~\cite{MostPopularMessaging} yet no work has analyzed its session management implementation or aimed to develop a formal model for verification.
-Given that WhatsApp's source is closed and similar systems have historically shown vulnerabilities (e.g., EternalBlue, \texttt{CVE-2017-0144}), this lack of research is concerning.
+As a case study, we conduct the first formal verification of the WhatsApp Desktop binary by extracting a model of its session management protocol (Sesame) and double ratchet mechanism.
+WhatsApp is the most widely used messaging platform, with over 3 billion users across the globe~\cite{whatsapp}.
+While Sesame has been formally analyzed at the specification level~\cite{cremers2023a}, no prior work extracted and verified the Sesame logic as \emph{implemented} by WhatsApp's client.
+Given that WhatsApp is closed-source and similar systems have historically shown vulnerabilities (e.g., EternalBlue, \texttt{CVE-2017-0144}), this lack of implementation-level analysis is concerning.